-The Trane Clean Effects Electrostatic Air Filter comes with a 5 year manufacturer parts warranty.
+Trane Clean Effects Electrostatic Air Filters come with a 5 year manufacturer parts warranty

 The air filtration system only operates when the blower fan in the furnace is running.
-The air filtration system is most effective at cleaning the air if the furnace blower fan runs continuously.
+Note that the air filtration system is most effective at cleaning the air if the furnace blower fan runs continuously.
 The furnace blower fan can be ran continuously by finding the fan control switch on the thermostat and placing this fan control switch in the ON position.